nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/studio-overview-and-concepts.md

 *   [Working in Studio Modeler]({{page page='working-in-studio'}}): This section of the documentation provides screen by screen descriptions of the tool
 *   [Essential Nuxeo Platform Terminology]({{page space='nxdoc' page='essential-nuxeo-platform-terminology'}}): Get familiar with the concepts and terms used in the Platform
 *   [Quick Start Dev Guide]({{page space='nxdoc' page='start-customizing-the-nuxeo-platform'}}): Start a Nuxeo Platform customization project using Nuxeo Studio and Nuxeo Generator

+## Browser Support

+Nuxeo Studio Designer and parts of Modeler make use of the recent W3C standard Web Components and Google Polymer 2.0 framework (legacy mode).
+The Google Polymer framework comes with polyfills for Web Components, a library that extends the support of web components standard to more browsers.
+Nevertheless, due to browser support to some shadow DOM features and third party libraries used in Nuxeo Studio some browsers are not supported.

+Supported browsers are:
+{{! multiexcerpt name='webui-supported-browsers'}}
+ - Google Chrome
+ - Firefox
+{{! /multiexcerpt}}

+{{#> callout type='warning' heading='Exceptions on Firefox'}}

+Firefox is not fully supported on Nuxeo Studio Designer.
+Currently, view editors - with widget preview on forms - are not supported.

+{{/callout}}